 What Inevitably Caused Them to Cancel Wyndham Timeshare.

-While this was disheartening to say the least, they were determined to find a way to get out of the Wyndham timeshare.
+The silver-lining to their dealings with Valerie is that it was most likely a certificate company booking the couple for another pressure-filled timeshare presentation, “a great travel deal” is quite a reach in this instance.
+The couple most likely unknowingly dodged a bullet.
+While this was disheartening to say the least, this just added fuel to the fire in their decision to find a way to get out of the Wyndham timeshare.
 After looking further, they realized they weren’t even eligible for the package Valerie offered them.
 The Terms and Conditions stated “persons having attended a CLUB WYNDHAM sales presentation within the last 6 months are ineligible.”
 They attended their presentation on Oct 1, 2018, which would have made them ineligible according to the language in the Terms and Conditions.

 At this point they were more eager to cancel Wyndham timeshare obligations than pay the company another penny.
 Gary went on to say the “resort deals” they were promised were “rarely available, if ever.”
 It allowed him and his wife to understand how they’re really “saved for non-Wyndham customers.”
 As the bigger picture sunk in, they developed a sense of urgency to cancel before things got even worse.